pmmp/ext-encoding/README.md

 Two reasons:
 - As described above, the static `read`/`write` methods can't be generated using `.stub.php` files.
 If we put the generated functions in `ByteBufferReader`/`ByteBufferWriter`, we'd be unable to use a `.stub.php` file to define the rest of its non-generated API.
 - I've made too many mistakes with byte order due to IDE auto complete.
 With this API design, byte order is decided by the very first character you type, so auto complete can't trip you up (and you have to import `BE` or `LE`).
+- For the other classes (`VarInt`, `Byte`), they don't really *need* to be static, but it makes more sense for the API to be consistent.

 ### Why fully specify `Signed` or `Unsigned` in every function name?
 Why not just have e.g. `readInt()` and `readUint()`?